On Reflectivity of Quantum Black Hole Horizons: Boltzmann reflectivity

-\textit{Boltzmann reflectivity from Detailed Balance}--- From a quantum mechanical point of view, we can consider an isolated BH as an excited multilevel quantum system (e.g., a giant atom), which de-excites by emitting Hawking radiation.
-We will now show that gravitational waves (GWs) infalling into a BH must be reflected near the horizon with the Boltzmann factor ${\mathcal R} = \exp\left(- \frac{\hbar \omega}{k T_{\rm H}}\right)$, where $\omega$ is the near-horizon frequency, and $T_{\rm H}$ is the Hawking temperature.
+From a quantum mechanical point of view, we can consider an isolated BH as an excited multilevel quantum system (e.g., a giant atom), which de-excites by emitting Hawking radiation.
+We will now show that gravitational waves (GWs) infalling into a BH must be reflected near the horizon with the Boltzmann factor ${\mathcal R} = \exp\left(- \frac{\hbar \tilde{\omega}}{k T_{\rm H}}\right)$, where $\tilde{\omega}$ is the near-horizon frequency, and $T_{\rm H}$ is the Hawking temperature.

-Let us suppose that ingoing (large amplitude) GWs, of which the spectral energy density is denoted by $\rho (\omega)$, freely fall into a BH can stimulate the BH in the perturbative manner, and excite the quantum system from state 1 to state 2, where $E_2-E_1 = \hbar \omega$.
-The reflectivity of the BH can be characterized by the Einstein coefficients for spontaneous emission, stimulated emission, and absorption, denoted by $A_{21} (\omega)$, $B_{21} (\omega)$, and $B_{12} (\omega)$, respectively \cite{1917PhyZ...18..121E}.
-If $n_1$ ($n_2$) is the probability of BH being in state 1 (state 2), the rate of change in these probabilities is given by
+Let us suppose that ingoing (large amplitude {and low-frequency}) GWs, of which the spectral energy density is denoted by $\rho (\tilde{\omega})$, can stimulate the BH in a perturbative manner, and excite the multi-level quantum system from state j to state k, where $E_k-E_j = \hbar \tilde{\omega} >0$. {Here we assume that the frequency of incoming gravitons is comparable to or lower than the typical energy scale of transition $\hbar \omega \lesssim k_{\rm B} T_{\rm H}$.
+In this situation, the lower-frequency gravitons just weakly coupled to the quantum BH, and according to the Fermi's golden rule, only the initial and final quantum states are involved in the quantum transition, e.g. stimulated emission.
+Therefore, in the following we discuss the transition between two energy levels by only taking into account the initial and final quantum states, but it does not mean that we regard the quantum BH as a two-level quantum system.} The reflectivity of the BH can be characterized by the Einstein coefficients for spontaneous emission, stimulated emission, and absorption, denoted by $A_{kj} (\tilde{\omega})$, $B_{kj} (\tilde{\omega})$, and $B_{jk} (\tilde{\omega})$, respectively \cite{1917PhyZ...18..121E}. {The net rate of transition from state j to state k is given by: